peterseverens/Axon-record-linkage/README.md

 The data set is arranged in groups.
 The first record is always the first record of the independent dataset.
 The records after that are the candidates (after a raw matching with the independent dataset).
 Both the independent and the dependent records start with the block number followed by the identifying key of the record.
 Then the field values follow.
 Only the dependent records have singular fields values (after the dependent field values)

 Choose the Test tab to build a test set.
 You can choose the number of field (variables) and the number of records.
-It is recommended to do is to test whether the dataset you are planning to input can be handled by the RAM of your server or desktop.
+It is recommended to test whether the dataset you are planning to input can be handled by the RAM of your server or desktop.

 example.prt